notapacman/VimPig/README.md

 - Search and Replace: Search for and replace text in the file.
 - File Saving and Opening: Open existing files and save current content.
 # Commands
 `:w` - Save the current file.
-If no file was opened, you will be prompted to choose a location to save.
-`:q` - Close the application.
+If no file was opened, you will be prompted to choose a location to save.\n `:q` - Close the application.
 `:wq` - Save the current file and then close the application.
 `:e` - Open a file dialog for selecting a file to open.